Five things to know about the Seahawks’ next opponent, the Kansas City Chiefs

 Despite owning one of the best records in the NFL, Kansas City remains tied with the Chargers for the lead in the AFC West.
 The Chiefs do hold a divisional tiebreaker with the Chargers, so they can still secure an AFC West title and the AFC’s No. 1 playoff seed with season-ending wins against the Seahawks and Raiders.

-But this means the high-powered Chiefs will be plenty of motivated on Sunday.
+But this means the high-powered Chiefs will be plenty motivated on Sunday.
 If they’re healthy, Mahomes, wide receiver Tyreek Hill, tight end Travis Kelce and Co. all will play.
 Seattle won’t be gifted an easy home victory before Christmas.

 If they’re going to clinch a wild card spot, the Seahawks will have to earn it.